WilliamsStudentsOnline/wso-config/README.md

 Once you have your installation done and remove the ISO from your virtual disk drive, make a copy of your installed VM.
 You can do this any way you want, but make sure to actually do this, because when a bad Ansible command trashes your VM you'll really wish you had it.
 Besides: you should test ideally on a vanilla installation anyways, restoring to vanilla and running Ansible to ensure it really works.
 You will need a fast internet connection for the Ansible tests to work (they re-install the DNF package cache a few times, which can be slow).

+Jobs should never fail, but some jobs always result in a change or a skip.
+If a job fails, file a bug report.

 ## Building
 When running for the first time, run the following command:
 ``` shell